 - Accept and embrace that business strategy in a World in Beta can be shaped by different stakeholders acting as a truly cross-functional team.
 The times of linear “strategy first and execution later” are over.
 Possibly forever.

 - Respect all three “groups” described above.
 IT, marketing and digital professionals should respect one another much more and abandon historical pecking orders that do not apply anymore in this digital age.
 In this digital age the boundaries between these three areas will become more porous, and the synergies will increase substantially.

-Carlo Gagliardi: I have always been passionate about business strategy, and how – over the years – technology has become not only an enabler, but in many ways one of the essential ingredients of competitive advantage.
+I have always been passionate about business strategy, and how – over the years – technology has become an enabler, but in many ways, one of the essential ingredients of competitive advantage.